Apply to become an expert panel member

 • an in-depth understanding of the BPG topic

-• A demonstrated ability to communicate complex issues to different audiences
+• a demonstrated ability to communicate complex issues to different audiences

 • the ability to respectfully listen to different perspectives with an open mind